Pasha Bulker: Safety investigation

 The Australian Transport Safety Bureau released a report into the grounding, which includes analysis of port capacity controls, bridge audio recordings, radar tracks, ship's logs, weather and other ship movements at the time.
 It identifies several safety issues.

 Historic comparison

 Nobby's Breakwall was originally built in the first half of the 19th century to protect ships entering Newcastle harbour.
 After the breakwater was completed Nobbys Beach formed against it and over the reefs around Nobby's headland.
 It is on these reefs where Pasha Bulker came to grief.

 However, it is not the first ship to run aground in the area.
 In 1940 the TSS Maianbar, a 493-ton steamship, broke its towline while en route to Sydney and drifted ashore near where Pasha Bulker was beached.
 It could not be refloated and was dismantled on-site.
-Pasha Bulker beaching has also drawn parallels to the 1974 beaching of MV Sygna on Stockton beach, some 8 km further north, and Cherry Venture, which was beached during a storm in 1973 on Teewah Beach near Rainbow Beach in Queensland.
+Pasha Bulker beaching has also drawn parallels to the 1974 beaching of MV Sygna on Stockton beach, some 8 km further north, and Cherry Venture, which was beached during a storm in 1973 on Teewah Beach in Queensland.